Court of Appeal of New Zealand: The Court and its work

+The type of court hearing the appeal does not affect the status of the decision.

 In the main, criminal appeals will be allocated to a Divisional Court unless the President otherwise directs.
 This recognises the insights which judges with current trial experience bring to criminal appeals.
 Counsel for the appellant or respondent may request a direction that a particular appeal be instead allocated to a Permanent Court or a Full Court.

 Longer civil appeals or areas that raise legal issues of public significance will usually be allocated to a Permanent Court.
 Appeals from decisions of associate judges of the High Court and shorter civil appeals that raise mainly factual issues, usually will be allocated to a Divisional Court unless the President otherwise directs.
 Again counsel for the appellant or respondent may request a direction that a particular appeal be allocated to a Divisional Court, a Permanent Court, or a Full Court.

-The President will also determine whether an appeal (criminal or civil) is of sufficient significance to warrant the consideration of a Full Court of five members.
+The President will determine whether an appeal (criminal or civil) is of sufficient significance to warrant the consideration of a Full Court of five members.
 The President will, where appropriate, consult with other permanent judges.
 Such a decision typically is made only once or twice a year.

 How cases come to the court

 The Court of Appeal deals with civil and criminal appeals from matters heard in the High Court, and serious criminal charges from the District Court.
-Matters appealed to the High Court from the District Court and certain tribunals can be taken to the Court of Appeal with leave, if a second appeal is warranted.
+Matters appealed to the High Court from the District Court (including the Family Court), the Environment Court and certain tribunals can be taken to the Court of Appeal with leave, if a second appeal is warranted.
 The court may also grant leave to hear appeals against pre-trial rulings in criminal cases, and appeals on questions of law from the Employment Court.

 The court sits as a Permanent Court in Wellington in "sessions" lasting three weeks.
 These are followed by two "circuit" weeks, in which members of the Permanent Court either sit in Divisional Courts or else write judgments.
 Divisional Courts are conducted on circuit – in the regions.
 There are approximately forty Divisional Court weeks, divided into twenty in Auckland, sixteen in Wellington, two or three weeks in Christchurch and one week in Dunedin.

-The court maintains two courtrooms in Auckland, along with judges chambers.
-These are located in the heritage premises of the High Court building on Waterloo Quadrant, constructed in 1865-68.
-Appeals from the upper North Island are generally heard there, and appeals from the South Island are generally heard in Christchurch or Dunedin.
-But where urgency dictates, a divisional appeal will be heard in Wellington.
+The court maintains two courtrooms and judges' chambers in Auckland.
+These are located in the heritage premises of the High Court building on Waterloo Quadrant, constructed in 1865–68.
+Appeals being heard by the Divisional Court from the upper North Island are generally heard there, and appeals from the South Island are generally heard in Christchurch or Dunedin.
+Divisional Courts also sit in Wellington.
+Where urgency dictates, a divisional appeal originating from another part of the country will be heard in Wellington.
 On occasion the Permanent Court sits in Auckland, in cases of substantial local public interest.